thekensta/thekensta.github.io/_posts/2015-06-17-why-we-have-statistics.md

 Isn't there a *right* way for calculating statistics?
 This is something I find really hard to answer.

+I don't think it is hard to explain that errors and samples matter, that samples and values vary using simple coin tossing examples but I fall short when it comes to the existence of myriad solutions to the same problem.

-The best answer I have come up with is that statistics help us make the right decisions more often.
+The best answer I have come up with is that we use statistics to help us make the right decisions *more often*.

 Whether you are trying to avoid false positives, false negatives or minimise regret; whether need quick answers or can run classical models or vast samples, the statistics will vary.
+In a business environment, with different costs, volumes and risks there are always trade-offs with the rate at which we learn, or can expect errors.

-It isn't hard to explain that errors and samples matter, I think the rest is really about being as least likely to be wrong for your trade-offs as possible.
+I think the rest is really about being as least likely to be wrong for your trade-offs as possible.